LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/test-conversation-assist.md

 <img class="fancyimage" style="width:800px" src="img/agentassisttutorial/message_us.png">

 Click the **Message us** button to start a conversation with the human agent on the account, which should be yourself.
 Type in any message and send it to see a notification come through on the Conversational Cloud, along with an opportunity to accept the incoming conversation.
+Click **Accept**.

 <img class="fancyimage" style="width:400px" src="img/agentassisttutorial/incoming_message.png">